 Progressive testing is based on the concept that one does not build on a weak foundation.
-It also values the concept that students typically do not “get it all” on the first pass.
-It is significantly different than “Chunk Testing”, which is what many of us have used for years.
+It also emphasizes that students usually don't “get it all” on the first try.
+It is significantly different from “Chunk Testing,” which many of us have used for years.

-Chunk testing is where you cover a chapter and then give a test on the chapter.
-You then might go over any questions that were missed and expect this form of remediation to be successful.
-The next chapter is evaluated in precisely the same manner and so on.
-The students are expected to learn all of this from these two experiences and demonstrate competency on the final, midterm, or modular exam where this information is evaluated again.
-This type of teaching and evaluation promotes compartmentalization and negatively impacts higher-level thinking.
+Chunk testing involves covering a chapter and then administering a test on it.
+Any missed questions are reviewed, and this method of remediation is expected to be effective.
+The same process is applied to the next chapter, and so forth.
+Students are supposed to learn from these experiences and show their understanding on the final, midterm, or modular exam, where this information is tested again.
+However, this approach to teaching and testing encourages compartmentalization and can hinder higher-level thinking.

-Progressive testing fully uses the principles behind Bloom’s Taxonomy of Learning.
-First taught, then evaluated, would be the foundational aspects of the first chapter.
-This would be the knowledge and comprehension level material.
-The student can often obtain this information by just reading the text or following a PowerPoint lecture online or in the classroom.
-Any questions missed are then remediated and RE-EVALUATED to correct any flaws in the foundation.
-Chapter One is further explored using the application and analysis levels of Bloom’s Taxonomy.
-This is done through straightforward scenarios and cases where the students examine the situations and apply solutions based on the principles and foundations just mastered.
-Again, evaluation is provided.
+Progressive testing fully applies the principles of Bloom’s Taxonomy of Learning.
+First taught, then assessed, are the foundational aspects of the first chapter.
+This covers knowledge and comprehension levels.
+The student can often acquire this information simply by reading the text or viewing a PowerPoint lecture online or in class.
+Any questions missed are then remediated and re-evaluated to fix any gaps in the foundation.
+Chapter One is further examined using the application and analysis levels of Bloom’s Taxonomy.
+This is achieved through straightforward scenarios and cases where students analyze the situations and apply solutions based on the principles and foundations just learned.
+Once again, evaluation is incorporated.

 A sample schedule follows to help clarify the concept.